 Why it’s important: If you don’t spend as much, it will be easier for you to retire early.
 Plus, you can use the extra cash to invest.

 But by the bare minimum, I don’t mean eating once a day and walking 20 miles every day for work.
 That’s how you end up in a hospital, which can be pretty expensive even if you have great insurance.

 So if you’re earning $40,000 after taxes and you spend $2,000 per month, you save $16,000/year.
 It gets better when you get a raise.
 For example, if you get a $5,000 raise, you increase your savings by that much.

 Do I recommend that you live your life like this forever?
 Not unless you enjoy torturing yourself.
-But this helps boost your savings if you DoorDash every meal and find happiness in buying random stuff you don’t need.
+But living super frugal for a period can really open your eyes to what’s possible.

 10 – Invest in crowdfunded real estate